facioquo/stock-indicators-python/docs/contributing.md

 - Work items are primarily [entered as Notes](https://docs.github.com/issues/organizing-your-work-with-project-boards/tracking-work-with-project-boards/adding-notes-to-a-project-board) (not Issues), except where an issue or feature is user reported.
 With that said, Notes can be converted to Issues if in-progress and collaborative discussion is needed.
 - Use the [Discussions](https://github.com/DaveSkender/Stock.Indicators/discussions) area for general ideation and unrelated questions.

-## Developing
+## Development Environment (Quick Setup)

+- Recommended tools: Git, Node.js, npm, Docker, Python, Docker Desktop, Visual Studio Code (see `.vscode/extensions.json` for recommended extensions).
+- This project supports [VS Code Dev Containers](https://code.visualstudio.com/docs/remote/containers) for a consistent development environment.
+Open the project in VS Code and select "Reopen in Container" (requires the Remote - Containers extension).
+- You can test GitHub Actions workflows locally using [`act`](https://github.com/nektos/act), which is preinstalled in the devcontainer.
+Example: `act -l` to list workflows, `act` to run all workflows.

+For more details, see the [official documentation](https://github.com/nektos/act#readme) and the project README.

+---

+### New to contributing?

 - Read this first: [A Step by Step Guide to Making Your First GitHub Contribution](https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940).
-I also have a discussion [on Forking](https://github.com/DaveSkender/Stock.Indicators/discussions/503) if you have questions.
-- If you are adding a new indicator, the easiest way to do this is to copy the folder of an existing indicator and rename everything using the same naming conventions and taxonomy.
-All new indicators should include unit and performance tests.
+If you have questions about forking, see [this discussion](https://github.com/DaveSkender/Stock.Indicators/discussions/503).
-- Do not commingle multiple contributions.
-Please keep changes small and separate.
+- Please keep contributions small and focused—avoid combining unrelated changes in one pull request.
-- If you're just getting started, [install and setup](https://python.stockindicators.dev/guide/#installation-and-setup) language SDKs for Python and .NET.
+- If you're just getting started, make sure to install and set up the language SDKs for Python and .NET (see below for setup instructions).

 ## Development Environment Setup